clkride/policy-performance-renewal-strategy/README.md

      - Loss Ratio: Trend analysis of loss ratio over time, indicating the effectiveness of risk management strategies.
      - Claim Frequency and Severity: Understanding the frequency and severity of claims helps in assessing risk exposure and setting appropriate premiums.
      - Claim Distribution: Visualizing the distribution of claims by various factors such as policy type, location, or vehicle class, identifying areas of high claim occurrence.
-     - Claim Cost Analysis: Analyzing the cost associated with each claim type or category, aiding in cost management and resource allocation.
+     - Claim Cost Analysis: Analyzing the tred of avg. cost per claim associated with each policy type or category, aiding in cost management and resource allocation.

 3. **Campaign Performance Analysis:**
    - Objective: To evaluate the performance of renewal offers across different sales channels and customer segments based on policy age and customer lifetime value (CLV).